BIGXT/kubeext-scripts/solutions/container/README.md

 # Quick start

-We assume you have installed the following softwares on your machine:
+We assume you have stopped/disabled the selinux and firewalld services, and you have installed the following softwares on your machine, see the [tutorial](../../configs/README.md):

 - Docker: 18.06
 - kubeadm/kubelet/kubectl: 1.14.3
 - openvswitch: 2.11

-In addition,  you have stopped/disabled the selinux and firewalld services.

 Now you can install the platform using the following command (you may try twice).